Edward Montagu, 1st Earl of Sandwich: Last campaign and death

 He was subsequently reappointed to a naval command, and by 1672 at the start of the Third Anglo-Dutch War, he was Vice-Admiral of the Blue with the Royal James as his flagship.
 At the Battle of Solebay on 28 May, his ship was attacked by a group of fire ships and was destroyed with the loss of many lives, including Sandwich himself.
 His body was washed ashore a week later, recognisable only from his clothing; it was unmarked and he appeared to have drowned.
 Sandwich opposed the war and is said to have predicted his own death.
 Certainly, he told his friend John Evelyn, just before he sailed, that "he would see him no more".

 On Wednesday 3 July 1672 he was buried in Westminster Abbey after a state funeral that started with a procession along the River Thames of five decorated barges from Deptford.
-The body was landed at Westminster at about 5 pm and carried to the Abbey in a grand procession.
+His body was landed at Westminster at about 5 pm and carried to the Abbey in a grand procession.